kaihuchen/articles/Risks/index.md

 Here's the model that was made, just for you to check out.

-**Prompt for GPT4**: Create a quantitative model for the synthesized opinion above, so that it is possible to make a quantitative prediction based on certain measurable input parameters.
+**Prompt**: Create a quantitative model for the synthesized opinion above, so that it is possible to make a quantitative prediction based on certain measurable input parameters.

 **GPT4**: Creating a quantitative model to assess the impact of a global pandemic on company stock prices requires the identification and quantification of relevant parameters that can influence the outcome.
 Here’s a simplified outline of how such a model could be structured:

-### Model Parameters:
+**Model Parameters**:

 1. **Financial Health (FH):**
    - Debt-to-Equity Ratio (DER)